DavidYKay/resume-2012/data/resume.md

 ###Startup Weekend NYC - Arts & Tech
 _November 2010_

-Led a seven-man team to finish in fourth place overall, second place people's choice.
-Our app, __Artmented__, is an augmented reality Android application for drawing and viewing virtual graffiti overlaid on actual locations.
+Won second place People's Choice and fourth place overall for __Artmented__.
+Artmented is an augmented reality Android application for drawing and viewing virtual graffiti overlaid on actual locations.
+Directed a seven-man team consisting of developers, designers, and marketing specialists over a weekend.

 ###TechCrunch Disrupt Hackathon, San Francisco
 _September 2010_

-Led a two-man team in the 24-hour hackathon to finish in the top five of eighty-six, winning the "Creepiest Hack" award for __D8Coach__, an Android-based dating advice application.
+Won the "Creepiest Hack" award for __D8Coach__ ("date coach"), finishing in the top five from a field of eighty-six teams.
+D8Coach is an Android-based real-time dating advice application that utilizes the collective experience of users to improve dating techniques.

 [Personal postmortem](http://blog.davidykay.com/d8coach-hackaton-wrap-up).
 [Press Coverage](http://techcrunch.com/2010/09/26/techcrunch-disrupt-hackathon-winner/).

 ###Startup Weekend NYC
 _September 2010_

-As the back-end developer for team __PlanWhere__, launched a Google App Engine-based travel / restaurant application harnessing the Facebook API, Yelp API, and page-scraping.
+Developed back-end code for team __PlanWhere__, employing Google App Engine, Facebook API, Yelp API, and page-scraping tools to help users plan travel / restaurant outings.

 * * * * * * * * * * * * * * * * * *
 # Other Skills